Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Introduction

 \section{Introduction}

 The strong CP problem in the Standard Model is the question of why the term $\Delta\mathcal{L}_{qcd}\sim\theta G\tilde{G}$ has $\theta\lesssim 10^{-10}$, an outstanding puzzle of fundamental importance.
-Its leading solution remains the introduction of a new (approximate) global Peccei-Quinn (PQ) symmetry \cite{Peccei:1977hh}, which is spontaneously broken at some high scale, leaving an approximate Goldstone boson, the axion \cite{Weinberg:1977ma,Wilczek:1977pj}.
-The axion acquires a small, but non-zero, mass through QCD instantons.
-Its potential causes the field to head towards small values due to cosmic expansion.
-This leads to the effective CP violation in the strong sector being driven towards zero.
+Its leading solution remains the introduction of a new (approximate) global Peccei-Quinn (PQ) symmetry \cite{Peccei1977}, which is spontaneously broken at some high scale, leaving an approximate Goldstone boson, the axion \cite{Weinberg1978,Wilczek1978}.
+The axion acquires a small, but nonzero, mass through QCD instantons.
+Its potential causes the field to head toward small values due to cosmic expansion.
+This leads to the effective CP violation in the strong sector being driven toward zero.

 As a by-product, the axion, which is electrically neutral and normally very stable, acts as a form of dark matter.
-Through the misalignment mechanism, wherein the axion's field is initially displaced from its minimum, it evolves to become non-relativistic in the late universe, and contributes a relic dark matter abundance \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
+Through the misalignment mechanism, wherein the axion's field is initially displaced from its minimum, it evolves to become nonrelativistic in the late universe, and contributes a relic dark matter abundance\cite{Preskill1983,Abbott1983,Dine1983}.

 In minimal models of the QCD axion, with standard cosmological history, the relic abundance $\Omega_a\equiv\rho_a/\rho_{crit}$ is given approximately by \beq \Omega_a\sim \left(\f\over 10^{12}\,\mbox{GeV}\right)^{7/6}\langle\theta_i^2\rangle \eeq where $\f$ is the PQ symmetry breaking scale and $\langle\theta_i^2\rangle$ is the spatially averaged value of the square of the initial displacement angle.
 So to get the observed dark matter abundance of $\Omega_a\approx 0.25$ (i.e., approximately 25\% of the universe today), one needs $\f$ to be a little smaller than $10^{12}$\,GeV (unless $\langle\theta_i^2\rangle$ is atypically small).
-The corresponding axion mass is given by \beq \m={\Lambda_0^2\over \f}\approx 5.7\,\mu\,\mbox{eV}\left(10^{12}\,\mbox{GeV}\over \f\right) \eeq (where $\Lambda_0$ is related to microscopic parameters in QCD; see ahead to eq.~(\ref{Lambda0}).)
+The corresponding axion mass is given by \beq \m={\Lambda_0^2\over \f}\approx 5.7\,\mu\,\mbox{eV}\left(10^{12}\,\mbox{GeV}\over \f\right) \eeq (where $\Lambda_0$ is related to microscopic parameters in QCD; see ahead to Eq.~(\ref{Lambda0}).)
 Hence, in order to make up the observed dark matter of the universe, the axion mass is normally expected to be around $m_a\sim 10^{-5}$\,eV.